Roversa-Robotics/motorcade/README.md

 `reverse(int,int);`
 `left(int,int);`
 `right(int,int);`

 The forward, reverse, left, and right all range from 0-100 percent in the left and right motors.
 Directions are preset per function so you just need to give each motor a speed.
+Enter left motor then right motor in parameters.

 `stop();`

 The stop function writes the GPIO low to ensure that no signal is being sent to the motors.

 `neutral();`

 The neutral function sends a 0 analog signal or 1500 μs pulse to each motor